Highest and best use: Economic theory

-Other HBU Considerations
+Other considerations

 HBU is a designation to identify an entity that could have a higher value if used for a different purpose.

 There are many other similar concepts that are used in fields related to, yet outside of real estate appraisal as instructed in the Uniform Standards of Professional Appraisal Practice (USPAP).
 One example is Higher and Better Use (HBU), as explained below.
 According to an article prepared by an entity working with the US Fish and Wildlife Service, which was posted on the United States Fish and Wildlife Service website:

 “These (HBUs) are defined as lands which have higher values for their non-timber amenities such as for recreation and conservation.”

 Organizations such as the American Society of Farm Managers and Rural Appraisers (ASFMRA), the American Society of Appraisers (ASA) and the Appraisal Institute have issued guidance to their members stating that the use of non-economic valuation concepts such as the above must not be used in connection with concepts such as Market Value and Highest and Best Use when engaging in typical appraisal assignments.
 However, proponents of alternate valuation metrics point out that valuing land through a purely economic perspective often fails to capture important benefits to the public such as clean water, pleasing scenery, erosion control, and recreation.
 Public Interest Value”"”" is potentially the most well known alternate valuation concept and has been discussed by many authors and specifically addressed in the Uniform Standards for Federal Land Acquisition (UASFLA)”".

 In appraisals, an entity is assessed at its highest or best use to maximize value and increase revenue.
 However, the value of an entity at its highest or best use may not be greater than the value of an entity in its present use if remediation is required to convert the entity to a different use.